astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/nick-knack-equipment.md

 A wedding ring, shared between lovers who promised to stay together and keep each other in their thoughts.
 Used to teleport to someone else who's important to you, or establish a telepathic rapport with them. *Failure*: Nick mentally over-shares with whoever he's thinking about.
 Nick connects with someone he's attracted to or thinking about.

+Fishing line, used by a father during an important fishing trip with his son.
+Used for grappling and entangling.

 A firefighter's mask.
 The oxygen feed saved a child's life.
 Used passively, to create a telekinetic barrier that keeps Nick from getting badly hurt in super-combat.